Guidelines for Summer Students

 - Project objectives: What do you expect to get from this project?
 How will the community benefit?

-- Expected deliverables: What do you think the results will be from this application?
+- Expected deliverables: What do you think the results will be from this proposal?

 - Future work based on project (if applicable)